onionalive/drupal-test-personal/README.md

 initial:

-Asking someone with the correct settings to export them for you.
+Ask someone with the correct settings to export them for you.
 They can do this by doing the following commands
 ```shell
 cd PROJECT_ROOT
 drush cex dev